MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 ## Retrieve context in private channels

-> [!NOTE]
-> Private channels are currently in private developer preview only.

 When your content page is loaded in a private channel, the data you receive from the `getContext` call is obfuscated to protect the privacy of the channel.
+Private channels are currently in private developer preview only.

 The following fields are changed when your content page is in a private channel: